 What does Koyasan mean?

 Koyasan literally means Koya (高野) Mountain (山).
-Koya doesn’t mean anything on its own—as you may find during your Mt Koya temple stay, it is the so-called “mountain name” of the Kongobu-ji temple that sits atop it.
+Koya simply means “high field,” so nothing special.
+As you may find during your Mt Koya temple stay, it is the so-called “mountain name” of the Kongobu-ji temple that sits atop it.

 Where is Mount Koya in Japan?